 What problems does dame’s rocket cause?

-Like most invasive plants on the Top 20 list for northwest Michigan, dame’s rocket forms monocultures that replace native plants in high quality natural areas, which in turn reduces critical food resources for birds, butterflies, and other wild creatures.
+Like many invasive plants, dame’s rocket forms monocultures that replace native plants in high quality natural areas, which in turn reduces critical food resources for birds, butterflies, and other wild creatures.
 Dame’s rocket is a relative of garlic mustard and often grows with garlic mustard.
 It has similar growth patterns and can take over habitat of native wildflowers and tree seedlings.

 What does dame’s rocket look like?